What Is Judicial Foreclosure?

 Preforeclosure Loss Mitigation Review Period

-The mortgage servicer (the company that you make your payments to) usually can't begin foreclosure procedures if you miss just one or two payments.
+The mortgage servicer usually can't begin foreclosure procedures if you miss just one or two payments.
 Under a federal law that went into effect January 10, 2014, in most cases, the servicer must wait until the borrower is more than 120 days delinquent on the loan before officially starting the foreclosure.
-This delay is to ensure that you have time to apply for loss mitigation (an alternative to foreclosure), like a loan modification, short sale, or deed in lieu of foreclosure.
+This delay ensures you have time to apply for loss mitigation (an alternative to foreclosure), like a loan modification, short sale, or deed in lieu of foreclosure.

 The servicer can still send you notices informing you that you're late in payments, like a breach letter (see below), and provide information about legal aid, counseling, or other resources.
-In fact, in most cases, federal law requires the servicer to inform you about various loss mitigation options that might be available to you.
+In most cases, federal law requires the servicer to inform you about various loss mitigation options that might be available.

 The Lender or Current Owner of the Loan Files a Lawsuit

 To officially begin the foreclosure, the lender or subsequent owner of the loan files a lawsuit in state court.
-You will learn about the suit when you are served papers called a complaint and summons.
+You'll learn about the suit when you are served papers called a "complaint" and "summons."

 Complaint and Summons

 The complaint for foreclosure, sometimes called a "petition for foreclosure," sets out the reasons why the judge should issue a foreclosure judgment.
 The summons will notify you about your rights and state how many days you get to respond to the complaint by filing an "answer" with the court.
 Usually, you'll get 20 to 30 days.
-If you want to object to the foreclosure, you must file your answer within the applicable time period.
+If you want to object to the foreclosure, you must file your answer by the deadline.

 It's easier to raise defenses in a judicial foreclosure than in a nonjudicial foreclosure because you automatically get a chance to go in front of a judge.